Watts-Lab/topic_choice/README.md

 Please cite the study as:

 > Houghton, J., Watts, D. “The Role of Topic Choice in Cross-Partisan Conversations.”
+Working Manuscript.
+2025.